This post may contain affiliate links. Please read my disclaimer for more information.

 - Another key feature is their customer service and modesty; you won’t be disappointed with any exchange issue because they understand, replace, and listen to their customers.

-- The coffee can be a little too dark for your sweet tooth.
+- The coffee can be a little too dark if you have a sweet tooth.

 Its pursuit for perfection brings together many different coffees; each one of them standing out with their distinctive flavors.